-^{}Number of elective credits: 9 elective credits
+\Number of elective credits: 9 elective credits

-Elective Courses that may lead to three concentrations (2 courses each) and 1 free elective within the Faculty.
+Elective Courses that may lead to three concentrations (2 courses each) and 1 free elective master's course (MUSE 395) within the Faculty of Library and Information Studies (FLIS) or the Lebanese Academy of Fine Arts (ALBA).

-Course # Concentration Course Title MUSE 361 Planning a Museum Funding the Museum MUSE 362 Planning a Museum Building Museums & Visitor Centers MUSE 371 Management Managing People & Projects MUSE 372 Management Visitor Perspectives MUSE 381 Collections Exhibition Planning & Design MUSE 382 Collections Museums and the Law
+Course # Concentration Course Title MUSE 361 Planning a Museum Funding the Museum MUSE 362 Planning a Museum Building Museums & Visitor Centers MUSE 371 Management Managing People & Projects MUSE 381 Management/Collections Exhibition Planning & Visitor's perspective MUSE 382 Collections Museums and the Law the courses: MUSE362 and MUSE381 and an elective master's course from ALBA may lead to a fourth concentration devoted to architects.